Ph.D. - MS - Undergraduate

 Marjo Manalang completed a senior design project in Spring 2008 entitled "Design and simulate channel coding under highly impulsive noise".
 She worked with Navid Aghasadeghi, Peter Erikson and Amir Farhani.

 Ketan Mandke finished the BSEE degree in Fall 2001.
 In Fall 2001, he completed his senior honors design project (with Esther Resendiz) entitled "ADSL Transceiver Design".
-He is a graduate ECE student at UT Austin.
+He also finished his PhDEE degree at UT Austin.

 Vivek Mani completed a senior design project in Spring 2001 entitled "Web-Based IIR Filter Designer".
 He was teamed with Gary Bernitz.

-Scott Margo designed and implemented two double-precision floating-point time-domain equalizer methods for ADSL to work under fixed-point arithmetic on the TI TMS320C54 16-bit fixed-point digital signal processor in Fall 2000.
-His lab partner was Jerel Canales.
+Scott Margo and his lab partner designed and implemented two double-precision floating-point time-domain equalizer methods for ADSL to work under fixed-point arithmetic on the TI TMS320C54 16-bit fixed-point digital signal processor in Fall 2000.
 Scott graduated in December of 2000, and is living in Taiwan.
 He can be reached at scomargo@yahoo.com.

 Saleem Khan Marwat graduated in Summer of 1997 with a BS in Computer Engineering.
 For his senior honors design project during the Summer 1997 semester, he added an MC68HC11 microcontroller simulator and extended the GUI and server for the Web-enabled Simulation (WEDS) framework developed by Dogu Arifler and Brian Evans.
 He currently works full-time at Texas Instruments in Dallas, Texas, and can be reached at marwat@ti.com.